-6. Afford material and moral support to the persecuted workers of Italy by collections of money, assisting refugees, and to get work abroad, etc. For this purpose, the work of International Red Relief must be extended accordingly. workers' cooperatives must be drawn into this effort.
+6. Afford material and moral support to the persecuted workers of Italy by collections of money, assisting refugees, aid to get work abroad, etc. For this purpose, the work of the International Red Relief must be extended accordingly.
+The workers' cooperatives must be drawn into this effort.

-It must be hammered into the workers' minds that th will share the fate of the Italian workers unless they, by energetic and revolutionary fight against the ruling class. forestall the attraction of the less class-conscious elements towards fascism.
-Therefore, the labour organisations must dev all their energy to the protection of the broadest masses of workers against exploitation, oppression and usury, and mi oppose capitalism and the specious revolutionary language fascist demagogy with the most strenuous mass struggle. further atlempts to organize fascism at home must be mipped the bud with all possible energy; and consciousness must roused to the fact that the defence against fascism in Italy and throughout the world will be a strenuous fight against it at how presenting the report of the Trade Union Commission, said t the resolution on the Trade Unions had been subjected to or a few unessential alterations.
-Sections four and five were unit and a new section, number eight, was added.
-He then read resolution.
+It must be hammered into the workers' minds that they will share the fate of the Italian workers unless they, by an energetic and revolutionary fight against the ruling class, forestall the attraction of the less class-conscious elements towards fascism.
+Therefore, the labour organisations must devote all their energy to the protection of the broadest masses of the workers against exploitation, oppression and usury, and must oppose capitalism and the specious revolutionary language of fascist demagogy with the most strenuous mass struggle.
+All further attempts to organize fascism at home must be nipped in the bud with all possible energy; and consciousness must be roused to the fact that the defence against fascism in Italy and throughout the world will be a strenuous fight against it at home.